vipin54/leaked-Passowrd-check/README.md

 # leaked-Password-check
-checking if passowrd is leaked or not using api
+checking if password is leaked or not using api